xavierpok/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. Connexion shows a list of persons
 3. User requests to delete a specific person
-4. Connexion requests for index of person
-5. User specifies index of person
-6. Connexion deletes the person
+4. Connexion deletes the person

     Use case ends.